-2American Cancer Society, Cancer Facts & Figures 2018; National Cancer Institute, www.cancer.gov.
+&lt;sup>2American Cancer Society, Cancer Facts & Figures 2018; National Cancer Institute, www.cancer.gov.

 Figure 13.
-Comparison of Cancer Incidence Rates1 of Individual Census Tracts with Louisiana, Thyroid, 2006-2014
+Comparison of Cancer Incidence Rates of Individual Census Tracts with Louisiana, Thyroid, Diagnosed in 2009-2018

-- Sex
+- Sex (Higher risk if assigned female at birth)

 - Age

 - Obesity

 - Diet low in iodine

 - Personal history of goiter or thyroid nodules

 - Family history of thyroid cancer

 - Exposure to radiation early in life

 - Certain genetic conditions, such as RET gene mutation or familial adenomatous polyposis

-- The rate is not statistically significantly different from Louisiana. - The rate is statistically significantly higher than Louisiana. - The census tract does not meet the requirements (population count \geq 20,000 and case count \geq 16 for the 2006-2014 combined data) for publication of cancer incidence data, which is a restriction in state law that is in compliance with HIPAA rules and the standard of United States Cancer Statistics.
+- The rate is not statistically significantly different from Louisiana. - The rate is statistically significantly higher than Louisiana. - The census tract does not meet the requirements (population count > 20,000 and case count $\ge 16$ for the 2009-2018 combined data) for publication of cancer incidence data, which is a restriction in state law that is in compliance with HIPAA rules and the standard of United States Cancer Statistics.